 Chapey Field at Anderson Stadium, the new state of the art facility for the men's and women's soccer and men's lacrosse teams, official opened during the spring of 2016.
 The stadium features seating for over 1,500 fans, chair back seats, a new press box and two luxury boxes for entertainment.
 In addition the stadium also has new locker rooms for home and visiting teams and a 13HD Daktronics video board.

 On June 4, 2016, Providence College Athletics officially dedicated the new Friar Tennis Courts, which serve as the home venue of the women's tennis team.
 Situated on top of a two-deck parking garage, The NCAA training and tournament facility features six cement courts with non-cracking fiber coating and spectator seating for over 100 spectators.
 Musco lighting allows for night time matches and luxury boxes are available to use for entertainment via Anderson Stadium, which is adjacent to the tennis facility.

-PROVIDENCE, R.I.- The Providence College softball team announced that Thursday's (March 23) game against the University of Connecticut has been canceled due ...
+PROVIDENCE, R.I. – The Providence College Softball team announced that the doubleheader against Central Connecticut set for April 25 has been canceled ...

-PROVIDENCE, R.I. – The Providence College Softball team opened up its home schedule with a doubleheader against the University of Rhode Island on March...
+PROVIDENCE, R.I. – The Providence College Softball team finished its weekend series against the Seton Hall Pirates with a doubleheader on Sunday, April...